 PET will refuse donations in the following circumstances:

-The Trustees (and their delegates) will take great care and consideration in deciding whether to refuse a donation:
+The Trustees (and their delegates) will take great care and consideration in deciding whether to accept or refuse a donation:

 PET Donation Refusal Policy